Did you know?

 Safety – Greece expand

-Fear of crime is another important indicator as it can constrain behaviour, restrict freedom and threaten the foundation of communities.
-Despite a general reduction in assault rates in the past five years, in many OECD countries feelings of security have declined.
-In Greece, 53% of people feel safe walking alone at night, lower than the OECD average of 69%.
-While men are at a greater risk of being victims of assaults and violent crimes, women report lower feelings of security than men.
+However, while men are at a greater risk of being victims of assault and violent crime, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 More ResourcesHow's Life? at a Glance

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 The ability to successfully combine work, family commitments and personal life is important for the well-being of all members in a household.
 Governments can help to address the issue by encouraging supportive and flexible working practices, making it easier for parents to strike a better balance between work and home life.

 An important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardise safety and increase stress.
 The share of employees working 50 hours or more per week is not very large across OECD countries.
 In Greece, some 6% of employees work very long hours, less than the OECD average of 13%.
 Overall, more men work very long hours; in Greece 8% of men work very long hours, compared with 4% for women.